ertay/xamarin-time-duration-picker/README.md

-Xamarin Android implementation of [Time Duration Picker by svenwiegand] (https://github.com/svenwiegand/time-duration-picker).
+Xamarin Android implementation of [Time Duration Picker by svenwiegand](https://github.com/svenwiegand/time-duration-picker).
 Original readme below, examples and sample will be updated when ready.